danielim/login-talk/PITCHME.md

 - Focus on adding necessary features per user request and code organization

 ## Optimize
-- Focus on code organization and optimization.
+- Focus on code organization and optimization

+Note:
+sometimes a mix of frameworks or low level code will give you more bang for the buck if puzzled correctly.
 ---
 ## Writing Tests
 Many options out there, just choose one.
 Most are able to do what you need or can use plugins.

-`mochajs`
+- mochajs
+    - mochajs + (should, expect, chai, better-assert, unexpected)
+- jasmine
+- jest
+- many more
 ---
 ## Unit/Functional tests
 - store login data in database